bqwerr/spring-epass-servcie/README.md

 [![Screenshots](images/gif.gif)](http://epass-portal.herokuapp.com/)

-This repository has a Java backend API built using Spring Boot Framework for <a href="https://github.com/bqwerr/react-epass-portal">Travel Management Portal</a> to accept, reject and manage the travel permissions raised by application users.
+This repository has a Java backend API built using Spring Boot Framework for the frontend application - <a href="https://github.com/bqwerr/react-epass-portal">Travel Management Portal</a> to accept, reject and manage the travel permissions raised by application users.
 Authentication and Authorization is secured by <a href="https://jwt.io/">Json Web Tokens</a>

 <br />